goaver/api-integration/website/docs/watchlist.md

 This resource provides access to the watchlist search and adverse media search functionality.

+## Create Search Endpoints

+---

+<b>NOTE:</b> If a check is configured to perform a watchlist search as part of the check type, the search will be performed automatically.
+These endpoints are only necessary to perform watchlist searches without a corresponding verification check.
+<p></p>

 ### POST api/watchlist/search

-<p>Performs a watchlist search with the specified search criteria</p>
+Performs a watchlist search with the specified search criteria

 #### Request Parameters
 - <b>groupId (required)</b> - The check group the search is in